Split stays in London: how one change works

 Category/Topic: Split stays in London (one easy midweek switch)

-Who this is for: People planning 4–7 nights who are open to one hotel change if it improves the week
+Who this is for: People planning 4 to 7 nights who are open to one hotel change if it improves the week

-Why we wrote this: Because split stays are simple in theory, but people worry about hassle and confusion
+Why we wrote this: Split stays are simple in theory, but people worry about hassle and confusion

-What’s inside: A clear definition, when it works, when it doesn’t, and what switching day looks like
+What’s inside: A clear definition, when it works, when it does not, and what switching day looks like

 Maintained by: Hotel Splitter Editorial